espressomd/espresso/doc/sphinx/magnetostatics.rst

 For testing purposes, a variant of the dipolar direct sum is available which adds periodic copies to the system in periodic directions (:class:`espressomd.magnetostatics.DipolarDirectSumWithReplicaCpu`).

-As it is very slow, this method is not intended to do simulations, but rather to check the results you get from more efficient methods like P3M.
+The dipolar direct sum methods do not support MPI parallelization.
+They are not intended to do simulations, but rather to check the results you get from more efficient methods like P3M.